TheGingong/p2/README.md

 Command to use when refreshing branches from origin: git remote update origin --prune
 ![Alt Text](https://media.giphy.com/media/vFKqnCdLPNOKc/giphy.gif)

-# Project Context: Hotel Room Allocation System
+# Project P2: Hotel Room Allocation System

 This document outlines the architecture and workflow of the P2 Hotel Room Allocation System.
 The system is a web application designed to simulate and evaluate different strategies for assigning hotel room bookings.